abhinav/git-spice/doc/src/setup/auth.md

 ## Safety

-By default, git-spice stores your GitHub authentication token in a system-specific secure storage.
+By default, git-spice stores your authentication token in a system-specific secure storage.
 On macOS, this is the system Keychain.
 On Linux, it uses the [Secret Service](https://specifications.freedesktop.org/secret-service/latest/),